ndegheselle/blog.degheselle.fr/_posts/2023-01-24-use-primer.css-with-webpack.md

 }
 ```

-For webpack to work you have to install the following packages :
+For webpack you have to install the following packages :

 ```
 npm i css-loader mini-css-extract-plugin sass sass-loader webpack webpack-cli